qsnjason/qsnjsclient/README.md

 	config.apikey = 'apikey';
 	config.apisecret = 'apisecret';

-Data caching is maintained by the client.
+Instrument data caching is maintained by the client.
 Default values for data caching are the QSN settings.
 Note that larger values may not be provided by QSN.

 	config.cacheseconds = 600;
 	config.cacheminutes = 1440;
 	config.cachehours = 750;

+The client will cache instrument seconds data by default.
+This can be disabled by setting `noseconds` in the client `config`.
+This will result in a lighter weight client.

+	config.noseconds = true;

 Client Management
 ---